-As stated in the Current Waveform Gain Registers section, the serial ports of the ADE78xx work on 32-, 16-, or 8-bit words and the DSP works on 28 bits.
-Similar to the register presented in Figure 35, the AIRMSOS, BIRMSOS, CIRMSOS, and NIRMSOS (ADE7868/ADE7878 only) 24-bit signed registers are accessed as 32-bit registers with four MSBs padded with 0s and sign extended to 28 bits.
+The serial ports of the ADE7854A, ADE7858A, ADE7868A, and ADE7878A work with 32-, 16-, or 8-bit words, whereas the DSP works with 28-bit words.
+Like the xIGAIN registers shown in Figure 34, the 24-bit AIRMSOS, BIRMSOS, CIRMSOS, and NIRMSOS (ADE7868A/ADE7878A only) registers are sign extended to 28 bits and padded with four 0s for transmission as 32-bit registers.

-Current Mean Absolute Value Calculation-ADE7868 and ADE7878 Only
+Current Mean Absolute Value Calculation-ADE7868A and ADE7878A Only

-This section presents the second approach to estimate the rms values of all phase currents using the mean absolute value (mav) method.
-This approach is used in PSM1 mode, which is available to the ADE7868 and ADE7878 only, to allow energy accumulation based on current rms values when the missing neutral case demonstrates to be a tamper attack.
-This datapath is active also in PSM0 mode to allow for its gain calibration.
-The gain is used in the external microprocessor during PSM1 mode.
-The mav value of the neutral current is not computed using this method.
-Figure 60 shows the details of the signal processing chain for the mav calculation on one of the phases of the current channel.
+This section describes the second approach to estimate the rms values of all phase currents using the mean absolute value (MAV) method.
+This approach is used in PSM1 mode, which is available to the ADE7868A and ADE7878A only, to allow energy accumulation based on current rms values when the missing neutral case is identified as a tamper attack.
+This datapath is also active in PSM0 mode to allow for its gain calibration.
+The external microprocessor uses the gain during PSM1 mode.
+The MAV value of the neutral current is not computed using this method.
+Figure 62 shows the signal processing chain for the MAV calculation on one phase of the current channel.

-Figure 60.
+Figure 62.
 Current MAV Signal Processing for PSM1 Mode

-The current channel mav value is processed from the samples used in the current channel waveform sampling mode.
-The samples are passed through a high-pass filter to eliminate the eventual dc offsets introduced by the ADCs and the absolute values are computed.
-The outputs of this block are then filtered to obtain the average.
-The current mav values are unsigned 20-bit values and they are stored in the AIMAV, BIMAV, and CIMAV registers.
-The update rate of this may measurement is 8 kHz.
+The current channel MAV value is processed from the samples used in the current channel waveform sampling mode.
+The samples pass through a high-pass filter to eliminate the eventual dc offsets introduced by the ADCs and the absolute values are computed.

+Next, to obtain the average, outputs of this block are filtered.
+The current MAV values are unsigned 20-bit values and are stored in the AIMAV, BIMAV, and CIMAV registers.
+The update rate of this MAV measurement is 8 kHz.